Translate

 1. The song "Funga Alafia" was composed by African American drummer and dancer LaRocque Bey in Harlem (New York City) in 1959 or 1960.

-2. The word "funga" is a folk processed form of the Vai (Liberia, West Africa) word "fanga".
+2. The word "funga" is a folk processed form of the Vai (West African language) or the Mandinka (West African language) word "fanga".

-3. The words "alafia" and "ashe" are from the Yoruba (Nigeria, West Africa) language.
+3. The word "ase" is from the Yoruba (Nigeria, West Africa) language.

 CORRECTING MISINFORMATION ABOUT "FUNGA ALAFIA" DANCES